asynkron/protoactor-website/hugo/content/docs/tracing.md

 **The scope** allows you to manage the state of Spans.
 It can activate and deactivate them since at the current time only one Span can be active.

-## Main advantages of using Opentracing
+## Benefits of using Opentracing

-- Opentracing can be used with different distributed tracing systems, such as Zipkin, Jaeger, LightStep, DataDog, and others.
+- Opentracing can be used with different distributed tracing systems, such as Zipkin, Jaeger, LightStep, DataDog, and many others.
-- It provides a standardized way to collect and map data from asynchronous threads.
+- It provides a standardized way to collect and map data from asynchronous interactions.
 - Opentracing allows you to constantly collect up-to-date data from the runtime.
 - Opentracing allows you to transfer data between different threads and processes.